-Boards play a crucial role in setting and driving organisational approach to equality, diversity and inclusion through their leadership and strategy role and through focus on performance and assurance.
+Boards play a crucial role in setting and driving organisational approach to equality, diversity and inclusion (EDI) through their leadership and strategy role and through focus on performance and assurance.

-Tai Pawb's work often involves supporting, advising and training boards and governance professionals on Equality Diversity and Inclusion issues.
-Below is a series of questions which boards might find helpful in considering their approach to EDI issues.
+Tai Pawb's work often involves supporting, advising, and training boards and governance professionals on EDI issues.
+Below is a series of questions which we thought boards might find helpful in considering their approach to EDI.
 These can serve as the basis for discussion at board or committee meetings or governance EDI reviews.

-Not sure of the difference between equality, diversity and inclusion?
-You may find this graph helpful.
+Not sure of the difference between equality, diversity, and inclusion?
+You may find this Venn diagram helpful.